 At home, most people can rely on a social circle for human connection, emotional support, and shared laughter.
 But on the road, solo travelers opt out of the companionship that makes laughter come so easily.
 This jarring change can leave them feeling lonely, uncomfortably aware that their sense of humor stands on its own in this unfamiliar setting.

 But even though laughter is a casualty of a solo traveler’s isolation, it also provides the fastest-working antidote to their feelings of loneliness.
 The trick is knowing how to find humor during those solitary moments on the road.
 Doing so requires an attitude adjustment, and it often comes down to laughing at the small, insignificant experiences that most humans share, regardless of where in the world they call home.

 Take up people-watching

 Have you ever really clued in and paid attention to the strangers around you?
-They’re often pretty funny, usually unintentionally.
-If you spend some time observing your peers’ behaviors and interactions, or listening to snippets of their conversations, you’ll find it hard to keep from chuckling.
+They’re pretty funny, usually unintentionally.
+If you spend some time observing their behaviors and interactions, or listening to snippets of their conversations, you’ll find it hard to keep from chuckling.
 This isn’t to say you should think of people-watching as an opportunity to laugh at someone else — again, you’re laughing at the little moments that we can all relate to.

 Connect with the people around you